-Spectrum Dermatology understands skin damage and uses the highest-grade laser resurfacing treatments to help correct skin discoloration, wrinkles, fine lines, skin laxity, and other sun damage.
-With a variety of treatment modalities available, please contact us to schedule an evaluation and we will together develop a laser resurfacing plan that is ideal for your unique skin.
+Spectrum Dermatology understands skin damage and uses the highest-grade laser resurfacing treatments to help correct skin discoloration, wrinkles, fine lines, skin laxity, brown spots, acne scarring, and other sun damage.
+With a variety of treatment modalities available, please contact Spectrum Dermatology to schedule an evaluation and we will together develop a laser resurfacing plan that is ideal for your unique skin.

 Laser resurfacing is the gold standard in skin rejuvenation.
 Here are a few key benefits to using the Ultrapulse laser for your procedure:

 For best results, skin preparation is key, and our highly trained aestheticians will review with each patient.
 Treatment takes about 1 hour and has a series of follow up appointments to make sure you are on track for beautiful results and healthy skin.